GustavEikaas/easy-dotnet.nvim/README.md

 }
 ```

 ![image](https://github.com/user-attachments/assets/81809aa8-704b-4481-9445-3985ddef6c98)

 >[!NOTE]
 >Latest is added as a snippet to make it easier to select the latest version

 ![image](https://github.com/user-attachments/assets/2b59735f-941e-44d2-93cf-76b13ac3e76f)

+## .NET Framework
+Basic support for .NET framework has been achieved.
+This means basic functionality like `build/run/test/test-runner` should work.
+If you find something not working feel free to file an issue.

+### Requirements
+- `choco install nuget.commandline`
+- Visual studio installation
+- `options.server.use_visual_studio == true`

 ## New
 Create dotnet templates as with `dotnet new <templatename>`